captaindav/vue-outline/README.md

 ## Hierarchical Data Display

-One of the advantages of organizing data in a hierarchy is the ability to collapse portions of the data so that initially only those entries contained within an expanded entry are displayed in the outline tree.
+One of the advantages of organizing data in a hierarchy is the ability to collapse portions of the data so that initially only entries contained within an expanded entry display in the outline tree.
-Once the visible entries are loaded, then a background task fetches the hidden entries, so they may be displayed using cached data rather than making a trip to the server if their parent becomes expanded.
+Once the visible entries are loaded, then a background task fetches the hidden entries, so they may be quickly displayed using cached data rather than making a trip to the server if their parent becomes expanded.

 ## Project setup